German public sector workers seal 2.8% pay hike | Business

 German public sector workers seal 2.8% pay hike

+"This deal will not start a wage price spiral."
+The accord fits into the long-term picture where increasing wage pressure and labour shortages may kindle slightly higher inflation than what Germany experienced over the past two decades.

-German labour unions on Monday secured a 2.8% wage increase for over a million public sector workers at the federal state level, a deal analysts said would not kick off a dangerous wage price spiral in Europe's largest economy.
+German labour unions on Monday secured a 2.8% wage increase for over a million public sector workers at the federal state level, a deal analysts said would not kick off a dangerous wage-price spiral in Europe's largest economy.
+Reached by the Verdi union and employers after marathon talks stretching over the weekend into Monday, the deal includes a tax-free one-off "pandemic bonus" of 1,300 euros ($1,464)unions said.
+Apprentices and students would get 650 euros.

+The wage pact for 1.1 million unionised employees is likely to be extended to include 1.2 million civil servants working for local governments and authorities in Germany's 16 states.
+Employers said the package would cost them about 2.2 billion euros ($2.48 billion).

+Berenberg Bank economist Holger Schmieding said the agreement was a good sign for public sector workers, especially the ones employed in health care.
+"But the 2.8% wage increase, starting from December, does not go beyond what is financially possible and economically sensible," he said.
+"This deal will not start a wage price spiral."

 - Germany